marmphco/shittpd/README.md

-#SHITTPD
+#Shittpd
 ###The Super Hyper Interwebs Text Transfer Protocol Daemon
-Pronounced shit-tee-pee-dee
+Pronounced shit-tee

-This doesn't work right now.
-I responds to all requests with "The Super Hyper Interwebs Text Transfer Protocol Daemon".
+Shittpd is a simple, but disfunctional http server, hence the name shittpd.

-SHITTPD is just a project to help me learn more about sockets and threading.
+It doesn't work right now.
+It responds to all requests with "The Super Hyper Interwebs Text Transfer Protocol Daemon".

-Hopefully within the near future it will work.
+Shittpd is just a project to help me learn more about sockets and threading.
+Hopefully within the near future it will work properly.